cortesi/ra/docs/search.md

 ## Search Parameters

-ra's search algorithm has four configurable parameters that control result quality and quantity.
+ra's search algorithm has configurable parameters that control result quality and quantity.
 These can be set in `.ra.toml` under `[search]` or `[context]`, or overridden via CLI flags.

+The search pipeline has four phases, each with its own parameters:

-### Candidate Limit
+### Phase 1: Candidate Retrieval

-**Config**: `candidate_limit` | **Default**: 100
+**Derived from**: `limit × 5` (by default)

-The maximum number of raw matches to retrieve from the index before filtering.
-This is the upper bound on results that enter the processing pipeline.
+The maximum number of raw matches to retrieve from the index.
+This is derived automatically from `limit` to ensure enough candidates flow through the pipeline for effective aggregation.

-- Higher values find more potential matches but increase processing time
-- Lower values are faster but may miss relevant results in large indexes
-- For most knowledge bases, 100 is sufficient
+For example, with `limit = 10`, the pipeline fetches 50 candidates from the index.

-### Relevance Cutoff (Elbow Detection)
+### Phase 2: Relevance Cutoff (Elbow Detection)

 **Config**: `cutoff_ratio` | **Default**: 0.3
+**Config**: `max_candidates` | **Default**: 50

 Controls how aggressively ra filters results based on score drops.
-When the ratio between consecutive result scores falls below this threshold, ra truncates the result list there.
+When the ratio between consecutive result scores falls below `cutoff_ratio`, ra truncates the result list there.
+The `max_candidates` parameter sets a hard cap on results entering Phase 3.

 The algorithm detects the "elbow" in the score curve—the point where relevance drops
 significantly: